symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

   instance;
 * The route enhancer asks the page for its content and will receive ``$this``, putting the page into the request attributes;
-* Other route enhancer determine the controller to use with this class and optionally the template to use (either a specific template stored with the page or one configured in the application configuration for the SimpleCmsBundle);
+* Other route enhancers determine the controller to use with this class and optionally the template to use (either a specific template stored with the page or one configured in the application configuration for the SimpleCmsBundle);